allisonhorst/stats-illustrations/README.md

 .png files for #rstats, data science and statistics illustrations from my twitter account (@allison_horst)

 Artwork is available for open use by CC-BY license.
 That means: Hooray!
 I'm so happy that you want to share this artwork - especially if it helps when teaching R/rstats/stats!
-Cite as "Artwork by: @allison_horst".
+Cite as "Artwork by @allison_horst".
 That's it!